 It can be tough to tell when it’s time to call it quits with your bank, especially after all these years and bank statements you’ve shared.
-Switching banks isn’t always easy, but neither is detecting those red flags.
+Knowing how to switch banks isn’t always easy, but neither is detecting those red flags.

 If you’re generally happy with your bank, it might be best to stay put, especially if it’s a busy time.
 While it’s typically easy to open a new account, you’ll need to transfer your balance over, change autopay settings and more.
 If you’re not up for the task, you could end up with late fees, penalty payments, and more.

 But, if you and your current bank account are on the rocks, it might be time to move on—for the right reasons, of course.
-A brokerage cash management account, which combines checking and savings accounts under one virtual roof, could be one option.
+A brokerage checking and savings account, which combines checking and savings accounts under one virtual roof, could be one option.
 The accounts tend to offer higher interest rates and also often don’t charge fees that a brick-and-mortar location might.